EveSeward/Assignment-3/README.md

 ### Packages & Libraries

 One of the best things about using R is that we can access a variety of open-source code packages to help us execute a multitude of tasks.
-For example, the "tmap" package library allows us to access functions to create maps that visualize our spatial data (Tennekes et.
-Al, 2023), "spdep" allows us to calculate spatial staistics (Bivand et.al, 2020), and "knitr" allows us to embed R code within a pdf, html, or word document output (Yihuei Xie, 2001-2024).
+For example, the "tmap" package library allows us to access functions to create maps that visualize our spatial data (Tennekes M., 2020), "spdep" allows us to calculate spatial staistics (Bivand R., 2020), and "knitr" allows us to embed R code within a pdf, html, or word document output (Yihuei X., 2024).
 With a better sense for how packages expand our capabilities in R, we can now begin by installing the necessary packages and calling them from our package library using the "library()" function.
 Whenever we install a new package in R it will be saved to our package library, so we must simply use the "library()" function to access them at anytime.
 Provided below are the necessary packages for spatial autocorrelation analysis:

 ``` {r Libraries, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 install.packages("st")